Zilliqa/marketplace-contracts/README.md

   token_id: Uint256
 ```

-- Seller or buyer can end the auction only after the sell order has been expired.
+- Seller or buyer can end the auction once the sell order has been expired.
-- When an auction is ended, the buyer can withdraw the asset.
+- When an auction is ended
+  - the buyer can withdraw the asset.
-- When an auction is ended, the seller can withdraw get the payment tokens.
+  - the seller can withdraw the payment tokens.
-- When an auction is ended, the royalty recipient can withdraw get the royalty amount.
+  - the royalty recipient can withdraw the royalty amount.
-- When an auction is ended, the service fee recipient can withdraw get the service fee.
+  - the service fee recipient can withdraw the service fee.

 ### `Cancel`